tannerdsilva/SwiftSlash/README.md

 zfsProcessInterface.write(stdin:"hello".data(using.utf8)!)

-//retreive the exit code of the process. let exitCode = await zfsProcessInterface.exitCode()
+//retreive the exit code of the process. let exitCode = try await zfsProcessInterface.exitCode()

 if (exitCode == 0) {
 	//do work based on success